-Mark Lord, director, dramaturg, writer, and chair of the Theater Program says, “Our Program is grounded in the actual making of theater, which means that we engage fully in the creative work and the theories that engage that work.
-We try to put theory and practice into productive dialogue with one another.”
-By doing so, we enter into conversation with artists who have gone before us and with artists in the same room with us, as we test what we’ve learned, formulate our own new ideas and questions, and strengthen our own creative practices.
+Mark Lord, director, dramaturg, writer, and chair of the Theater Program says, “Our program is grounded in the actual making of theater, which means that we engage fully in the creative work and the theories that engage that work.
+We try to put theory and practice into productive dialogue with one another.
+By doing so, we enter into conversation with artists who have gone before us and with artists in the same room with us, as we test what we’ve learned, formulate our own new ideas and questions, and strengthen our own creative practices.”

-And we believe deeply in the value of creative practice in a liberal arts education.
+The Theater Program actively supports and promotes the value of creative practice in a liberal arts education.